St Mary Magdalene, Bailgate, Lincoln

 St Mary Magdalene, Bailgate, is a Grade II listed parish church in Lincoln, England.
 It is dedicated to Jesus' companion, Mary Magdalene.

 History

-The church stands in the Exchequer near the site of a Saxon church, St Mary's, (which is believed to be under the present cathedral building) mentioned in the Domesday book.
+The church stands in the Exchequer near the site of an Anglo-Saxon church, St Mary's, (which is believed to be under the present cathedral building) mentioned in the Domesday book.
 The current building dates from the late twelfth/early thirteenth century, was opened in 1317 and was rebuilt in 1695, following damage by the Parliamentary forces in 1644.
 In 1882 George Frederick Bodley undertook some remodelling work including a chancel screen and organ case.